sangwoojun/sortreduce/examples/graph/README.md

 After the sort-reduce library has been built, simply run **make** to compile the example algorithms, bfs (breadth-first-search), pr (pagerank), and bc (betweenness-centrality)

-## Running

-It is *imperative* that ulimit -n is changed to a very large number (4194304 or such..).
-Otherwise execution hangs after creating 1024 files.

 ## Caveats in the current version

 PR doesn't have active vertex selection implemented (the whole graph is processed every iteration right now).